Island of Kesmai: Price to play

-The game was available on CompuServe for no additional charge.
-However, CompuServe charged $6 per hour for 300 baud or $12 per hour for 1200 baud access rates.
+The game was available on CompuServe for no additional charge, but CompuServe charged $6 per hour for 300 baud or $12 per hour for 1200 baud access rates.
 The game processed one command every 10 seconds, which equates to 12/3 cents per command.
 Players could also order an optional 181-page game manual from Compuserve for $16.50.

 Game characteristics

 After logging into Compuserve and selecting to play Island of Kesmai, the user was allowed to create a character.
 After creating a character, the next step was to enter the chat room.
 From the chat room, the user could enter the virtual world.

 The game interface was two dimensional and scrolled unless you downloaded and installed a GUI.
 The interface has often been called roguelike in that it borrowed features of game-play from a game called Rogue.
-The game used a Dungeons and Dragons-like turn-based play.
+The game used a Dungeons & Dragons-like turn-based play.
 Players moved in tiles on a grid utilizing short commands or key presses.
 Items could be found on the floor of the dungeon as symbols — as could mobs to fight.

 One of the notable game play systems was the ability to perform quests for various rewards.
 These choreographed progressions represented some of the first online questing systems which would become a significant aspect of the wildly popular future MMORPGs such as EverQuest and World of Warcraft.

 Setting

-The Island of Kesmai was divided into five regions that totalled 62,000 discrete locations, was populated by 2500 creatures and non-player characters, and could support up to 100 simultaneous players.
+The island of Kesmai was divided into five regions that totalled 62,000 discrete locations, was populated by 2500 creatures and non-player characters, and could support up to 100 simultaneous players.

 In 1988, with many players approaching the maximum character level, the new lands of Torii and Annwn were introduced.
-Promotional material promised "more powerful weapons, tougher monsters, and a variety of treasures."
-Players could only travel to those lands when they had reached the Island's maximum character level, and once they had travelled to the new regions, they could never return to the Island.
+Promotional material promised "more powerful weapons, tougher monsters, and a variety of treasures".
+Players could only travel to those lands when they had reached the island's maximum character level, and once they had travelled to the new regions, they could never return to the island.